Strategic Hiring is crucial. Read why in our latest report.

 If an employee is being let go for bad behavior or the inability to do their job, it might not cause a big stir around the office.
 In this case, a recommended approach is to inform the team that the individual is no longer with the company and provide a brief explanation focusing on the organization’s future.
 Avoid delving into personal or specific performance details out of respect for the individual’s privacy.

-Furthermore, show that the layoffs were not reactive and that you have a long- and short-term plan for moving the company forward.
+Show that the layoffs were not reactive and that your business has a long- and short-term plan for moving the company forward.

 Be clear on how any restructuring will affect those who remain at the company.
 If you expect them to do more work for the same pay, communicate how they will be recognized (and ideally compensated) for their extra efforts.